Nani-o/ansible-role-certbot/README.md

 Requirements
 ------------

 You need to setup nginx.
+This role automatically include a role named nginx at start, you can use whatever role to create the webroot, I use the one by [geerlingguy](https://github.com/geerlingguy/ansible-role-nginx).

 Example Playbook
 ----------------